chulminy/CIVE497-CIVE700/task/Task1_Part1_SignalProcessing/README.md

-# Task1: Signal Processing
+# Task1: Signal Processing I

 **Announcement**: January 27, 2019
 **1st Due Date**: February 03, 2019 (Wednesday) before 11:59 pm
 **2nd Due Date**: February 10, 2019 (Wednesday) before 11:59 pm

 The main goal of this task is to understand the fundamental of data acquisition system and signal processing.
 You must study the following two tutorials (`signal_processing_V4.mlx`, `data_aquisition_V3.mlx`) to solve corresponding problems.
-Please answer each of sub-question in each problem.
-You may write your own code to solve these questions.
+Please answer all sub-questions in each problem.
+You should write your own code to solve these questions.

 ## Problem 1: Sampling (10 points)
 *See Sampling in `data_cquisition_V3.mlx`*
 **(a)** What is the difference between a continuous (or analogue) and discrete (or digital) signals?

 **(b)** Plot a 3 Hz cosine wave with high sampling rate (nearly analog signal).
 Please connect sampled points and plot only four cycles of the wave.